5 Thrifty DIY Organization Ideas

 When crummy weather hits, I get the itch to organize.
 There’s nothing worse than being cooped up in the house, let alone a cluttered house!
 I never seem to have the time or budget to go out and search for the perfect organizing products.
-So I generally make do with what I can find around the house, or what I can procure cheaply and easily.
+So I generally make do with what I can find around the house—or what I can make, cheaply and easily.
 Here are five of my favorite thrifty DIY organization ideas:

 1. OLD-SCHOOL GLASS JAR ORGANIZATION

 Screwing the tops of glass jars to the underside of a shelf or to a pegboard is an old-school way of organizing lots of little things like screws, nails, buttons, paperclips, rubber bands, etc. Whether you’ve got a tool shop, a craft room, or an office, this simple DIY project could corral all that clutter.

 2. CARDBOARD ROLL CORD MANAGEMENT

 Paper towel and toilet paper rolls can keep the tangle of extension cords from consuming you.
 You can leave them plain or pretty them up with wrapping or contact paper.

 A cereal box, cut and decorated with wrapping paper, can package up that stack of old magazines you just can’t bring yourself to put in the recycling bin.
 Organize them by title or theme.
 It will make a decorative addition to your desk or countertop.

 Overwhelmed by plastic grocery bags?
 Never have one for doggie poop patrol when you need one?
 Say no more.
 Grab an empty tissue box and stuff them in for the perfect plastic bag dispenser, practically free.
 You can decorate the tissue box if you want to, though many are already attractive enough as sold.